nakiostudio/EasyPeasy/README.md

 #### ContextualConditions
 This iOS only feature is a variant of the `Condition` closures that receive no parameters and return a boolean value.
-Instead, a `Context` struct is passed as parameter providing some extra information based on the `UITraitCollection` of the `UIView` the `Attributes` are going to be applied to.
+Instead, an `EasyContext` struct is passed as parameter providing some extra information based on the `UITraitCollection` of the `UIView` the `Attributes` are going to be applied to.

-The properties available on this `Context` struct are:
+The properties available on this `EasyContext` struct are:

 * `isPad`: true if the current device is iPad.
 * `isPhone`: true if the current device is iPhone.